-Although this excerpt from St. Bernard's homilies on the Song of Songs (Sermo 61, 3-5: Opera omnia, 2, 150-1) appears in the Roman Catholic office of readings for Wednesday in the 3rd week of ordinary time, it is very fitting to be used in Lent and especially during Holy Week as we meditate on the Passion of the Lord Jesus Christ.
+This piece by St. Bernard of Clairvaux on the wounds of Christ is very fitting to be used in Lent and especially during Holy Week as we meditate on the Passion of the Lord Jesus and his infinite mercy.
 St. Bernard, perhaps the greatest preacher of the middle ages, delivered this sermon around the year 1130 AD.

 Where can the weak find a place of firm security and peace, except in the wounds of the Savior?
 Indeed, the more secure is my place there the more he can do to help me.
 The world rages, the flesh is heavy, and the devil lays his snares, but I do not fall, for my feet are planted on firm rock.
 I may have sinned gravely.
 My conscience would be distressed, but it would not be in turmoil, for I would recall the wounds of the the Lord: He was wounded for our iniquities.
 What sin is there so deadly that it cannot be pardoned by the death of Christ?
 And so if I bear in mind this strong, effective remedy, I can never again be terrified by the malignancy of sin.